 How to Be a Top-Notch Learner

 As someone who spent many, many years in school, I definitely picked up several effective strategies for being a better learner along the way.
-Since then, in my career as a clinical psychologist and college professor, I’ve also seen how learning works from the other side.
+Since then, in my career as a clinical psychologist, college professor, and mental health advocate, I’ve also seen how learning works from the other side.
 I’ve tried to motivate students to absorb and apply new information and I’ve assisted many people in learning how to cope with a wide variety of personal and mental health challenges.

 I’ve also seen far too many examples of how people struggle to learn in various settings, such as school, work and in their personal lives.
 I’m sure we’ve all felt the urge to snooze through a boring lecture or meeting and we have walked away from a class or training session feeling that we gained little usable information from the experience.

-I’d like to share a few tips that are effective in helping you engage more actively when you are in a classroom, meeting, training, or other learning environment.
+I’d like to share a few tips that are effective in helping you engage more actively when you are in a classroom, meeting, training, or other learning environment, whether in person or virtual.
 If you try some of these strategies, I think you will find you can be more alert and involved, and you will likely learn information more easily so you can then apply it effectively in the future.

 1) Be prepared

 In many learning situations, materials are sent out in advance which you are expected to review.
 Take the time to read this information and jot down possible questions for the instructor about points that are unclear.
-Note any other special instructions about the schedule, location, or other important details about the session.
-If a list of attendees is provided, take a look to see who you may know or who you may want to meet for networking opportunities.
+Note any other special instructions about the schedule, location, format (in person or virtual) or other important details about the session.
+If a list of attendees is provided, take a look to see who you may know or who you may want to contact for networking opportunities.
 Be sure to notify the leaders or organizers ahead of time if you have any special needs (accessibility, dietary, etc.) which require attention.
-Anticipate other personal needs, so consider bringing a jacket, water, and a snack along with any other necessary items.
+Anticipate other personal needs, particularly for in-person settings, so consider bringing a jacket, water, and a snack along with any other necessary items.

 2) Be punctual

 It’s always annoying and disruptive when people arrive late for a class, meeting or other training.
-Sometimes this can’t be avoided if there are traffic or transportation difficulties or other unanticipated setbacks, but do your best to arrive a little early.
-Allow plenty of time for travel, particularly if you haven’t been to the location before.
+Sometimes this can’t be avoided if there are unanticipated setbacks, but do your best to arrive a little early.
+If in person, allow plenty of time for travel, particularly if you haven’t been to the location before.
 When you’re not on time, you will likely miss key introductory information that may set the stage for subsequent learning.
 On a related note, stay for the whole session; don’t leave before the end of the session unless absolutely necessary and it’s courteous to tell the instructor in advance if you know you must leave early.

 3) Sit near the front